-Serbia: Historical minimum of electricity price 26EUR/MW, price blocks the development of Power utility company11.
-December 2014. / News Serbia Energy
+Serbia: Historical minimum of electricity price 26EUR/MW, price blocks the development of Power utility company, News Serbia Energy

 The electricity price is a topic that in recent months the local public a lot talks about and bids a percentage of price increase of 15 to 30 percent.
 Although the price correction has been repeatedly announced and mentioned as part of a package of public finances recovery, and even was one of the reasons for the resignation of former Finance Minister Lazar Krstic, presumably the 2014thyear will be remembered as the year in which the price electricity has not been changed.

 The Prime Minister Aleksandar Vucic put the point to all speculations and contradictory statements on the subject, which is under the public eye.
 On the occasion of the visit of the Mining Basin “Kolubara” in mid-November, he said that “the increase in electricity prices will not be in the winter, certainly not until the spring or summer of next year.”

 Energy Minister Aleksandar Antic repeated that there would not be the price increases this year.
 Minister Antic said that it is not a financial decision of EPS Management but issued under the overall situation in the country.
 However, the price will gradually, over a long number of years, reach the economic level, taking into account the social and economic situation in the country and the purchasing power of citizens.

 Instead of the “real” price increases, some media reported that the government was considering the possibility of introducing excise duties on electricity from April 1st next year, which Antic described as media speculation and said that the ministry had a “clear, professional dimension why something like that was not good”.
 It can be also assumed why – in the case of the introduction of excise taxes, the money would be poured into the budget, and not in EPS coffers.